Witt vectors, semirings, and total positivity: Commutative algebra over , the general theory

 \subsection{Submodules and monomorphisms}

-A subset $P$ of an $\bN$-module $M$ is said to be a sub-$\bN$-module it admits an $\bN$-module structure making the inclusion $P\to M$ a homomorphism.
-A map of $\bN$-modules is injective if and only if it is a monomorphism.
-So we will often identify monomorphisms and submodules.
+A subset $P$ of an $\bN$-module $M$ is said to be a {\em sub-$\bN$-module} if it admits an $\bN$-module structure making the inclusion $P\to M$ a homomorphism.
+Because a map of $\bN$-modules is injective if and only if it is a monomorphism, we will usually identify monomorphisms and submodules.

 The dual statement is false---there are nonsurjective epimorphisms, for instance the usual inclusion $\bN\to\bZ$.